 Unlike many other platforms, Shopify dictates your hierarchical structure and you can’t change or control it which isn’t ideal for ‘link equity’ or ‘page authority’ distribution.
 Following a logical hierarchical structure for SEO is essential.
 An ecommerce stores’ hierarchy should be like a champagne fountain at a wedding:

-With Shopify you’re stuck with their hierarchical structure and it can’t be changed.
-For category or ‘collection’ pages these are set to: /collections/category-name – without the ability to create a sub-category off the root collection.
-Product pages typically have duplicate urls although the longer url [B] does canonical back to the parent product, alleviating the duplicate content issue and gives you the the ability to have products in multiple ‘collections’ such as new in, sale and standard collections without duplication.
+With Shopify, you’re stuck with their hierarchical structure and it can’t be changed.
+For category or ‘collection’ pages, these are set to: /collections/category-name – without the ability to create a sub-category of the root collection.
+Product pages typically have duplicate URLs although the longer URL [B] does canonical back to the parent product, alleviating the duplicate content issue and giving you the ability to have products in multiple ‘collections’ such as new in, sale, and standard collections without duplication.